willi-kappler/mandel-rust/README.md

         --re2 <REAL2>                        right real part (default: 1.0)

 The main program runs the calculation 4 times: 1 x single threaded and currently 3 x multi threaded.
-It writes the mandelbrot set out as PPN image files.
+It writes the mandelbrot set out as PPM image files.
 For each method one image file is created.

 # Used crates:
 - Clap: command line parsing